 Nowadays, most employers use electronic means of tracking hours worked and each employee can see their worked hours at the end of the week.
-This helps avoid clerical errors and the overlooking of overtime.
-These kinds of system have lowered the number of errors and the number of instances where overtime is not paid in companies that use reliable software or systems for this.
+This helps avoid clerical errors and overlooking.
+These software tools are quite reliable and have reduced errors and frequency of situations in companies when overtime is not paid.

 Other companies may use paper entries to track worked hours like a punch card or a manual entry form for employees.
-This means that an error can come at any time and cause overtime to be overlooked.
+This means that an error can be made at any time and lead to overlooked overtime hours.
 This can usually be corrected fairly easily.

 Reviewing either of these types of forms will give the employee a chance to get it corrected before payday.
-The employer may also review these to double check everything and make sure things are done correctly.
+The employer may also review these to double-check everything and make sure there are no mistakes.

-Of course, some employers use neither of these and are more likely to make errors and get their employees underpaid or unpaid on overtime hours.
-Each employee should, in cases like this, keep track of their hours to make sure they are bring paid properly and in the right amounts.
+Of course, some employers use neither of these systems for tracking hours and are more likely to make errors and therefore, skip paying their employees for the work they’ve done.
+Each employee should, in cases like this, keep track of their hours to make sure they are paid properly.

 Unpaid Overtime Cases We Fund

 There are plenty of cases possible here and a few of these are: